Davide Cinaglia

-Davide Cinaglia (born 10 April 1994) is an Italian professional footballer who plays as a centre back for club Monterosi.
+Davide Cinaglia (born 10 April 1994) is an Italian footballer who plays as a centre back.

 Club career

 Early career

 Born in Rome, he was part Roma youth system for three years before moving to Pomezia in 2008, then Pro Roma the following year.
 In 2010, he was noticed by observers of Torino who aggregated him to their Allievi Nazionali youth team coached by Moreno Longo.

 In August 2013 he was sold to Lega Pro side FeralpiSalò under a co-ownership agreement.
 In his first season as a professional, he collected 19 appearances and on 22 June 2014 his contract was redeemed by Torino.

 Ascoli

 On 1 September 2014 he was sold to Lega Pro side Ascoli, collecting 17 appearances in the Italian third division during the 2014–15 season.
 With the promotion of the Bianconeri, he made his debut in Serie B the following year in a 1–0 defeat of Virtus Entella.